scargill/node-red-contrib-bigtimer/README.md

 Time values above are in minutes past the beginning of the day.

-You can typically access these in a Node-Red function as msg.payload, msg.reference etc. See the blog at https://tech.scargill.net/big-timer for more info.
+You can typically access these in a Node-Red function as msg.payload, msg.reference etc. See the [tech blog bigtimer entry](https://tech.scargill.net/big-timer) for more info.

-Typical use for the override - set the on time manually to 6:15pm i.e. "on_override 18:15" in msg.payload to the input simply use "on_override -1" (without quotes) to return to normal time settings - when in override the normal status dot below the node will turn into a ring.
+Typical use for the override - set the **on** time manually to 6:15pm i.e. "on_override 18:15" in msg.payload to the input simply use **on_override -1** to return to normal time settings - when in override the normal status dot below the node will turn into a ring.